 The MSW application has several components.
 Each is an important factor in our decision making process.

 In reviewing an applicant’s academic performance, we utilize the applicant’s upper-division GPA .
 For most applicants, the upper-division coursework reflects a stronger academic performance than the overall GPA.
-Applicants to the MSW Program must demonstrate attainment of a liberal arts perspective by having successfully completed six quarter hours (or four semester hours) from each of the following three curricular areas:
+Applicants must demonstrate attainment of a liberal arts perspective by having successfully completed course work from each of the following three curricular areas:

 Successful applicants will have experience related to social work.
 Usually applicants have paid, volunteer, or internship experience in human service settings such as schools, medical facilities, homeless shelters, inpatient and outpatient mental health and correctional settings, child welfare, and aging services.
 We hope that applicants have the equivalent of at least one year of experience at the time of submitting an application.